amzn/style-dictionary/examples/advanced/referencing_aliasing/README.md

 This example shows how to use referencing (or "aliasing") to reference a value -or an attribute– of a property and assign it to the value –or attribute– of another property.

-This is very handy when you want to create a system that uses some basic design definitions (base colors, base font sizes, base scales, etc) but then exposes them in a more complex and detailed set of design tokens, typically to describe a complete UI pattern library.
+This is useful when you want to create a system that uses some basic design definitions (base colors, base font sizes, base scales, etc) but then exposes them in a more complex and detailed set of design tokens, typically to describe a complete UI pattern library.

 #### Running the example

-First of all, set up the required dependencies running the command `npm install` in your local CLI environment (if you prefer to use *yarn*, update the commands accordingly).
+First of all, set up the required dependencies running the command `npm install` in your local CLI environment (if you prefer to use _yarn_, update the commands accordingly).

 At this point, you can run `npm run build`.
 This command will generate the output file in the `build` folder.